Not without a reason, BMW AG in their instructions how to perform their engine exhaust test highlights the specifics of N43/N53 engines.

 BMW vehicles as from model year 1968, MINI as from R50 and Rolls-Royce as from RR01

-I have read, that some owners of vehicles with these engines are taking the printed copies of this document with them, because the inspectors of Technical Inspection are considering the data, displayed by gas analyzer, as incorrect.
+I have read, that some owners of vehicles with these engines are taking the printed copies of these documents with them, because the inspectors of Technical Inspection are considering the data, displayed by gas analyzer, as incorrect.

 When one year ago I passed the Technical Inspection and the exhaust gases for my N53B30 were done, the engine performed in Stratified charge and CO/CH indications were very low.
 For example, HC has displayed around 10 ..
 17 ppm.
 Only after passing the inspection, I noticed, that the inspector has recorded in the protocol 100 ppm.
 Then I didn’t understand, why he did that.
 But now I am smarter.
 If you want to know, why the inspector did that – read this entry!
 But when I asked, if he is not confused, for example, by Lambda value, he answered – let’s check the holes in the exhaust system… Needless to say, that no holes in the exhaust systems were found.